 It is NOT

 covered by the 10 year/100,000 mile powertrain warranty.

 When this problem was first discovered in 2015, there was a lack of information at Mitsubishi dealers.
 As a result, service departments did not handle rear alignment complaints consistently.
 Some forum members got replacement axles while others got no help from their dealer.
 With this statement from Mitsubishi, hopefully any defective rear axle will be replaced.

 This job will cost roughly $1100 at a dealer.
-The list price of a rear axle assembly is $830 and requires 2.3 hours of labor to install.
+The list price of a rear axle assembly is $830 and requires 2.3 hours of labor to install (according to the work order pictured below).
 The axle assembly is available at on-line sources for around $650 if you want to attempt the job yourself.

 The only way to know for certain is to have it checked on an alignment rack.

 22. Should I have a Mitsubishi dealer or an independent shop check my alignment?

 If you trust your dealership service department, have them check it.
 Otherwise, consider having an independent shop check it first…and then take it to your dealer.